iphios/json-schema/README.md

 # json-schema
-It for defining the structure of JSON and validating it
+It will help for defining the structure of JSON and validating it

 ## How to use
 Add this as dependency in package.json